AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 7.md

 >[!Important]
 >All gradient-based methods are called first-order methods, and are used in an iterative fashion

+## Minimisation by second order approximation
 However, if you have a quadratic function, you can find the exact minimum.
 We assume our objective function is quadratic.
 This is a simplification.
 We get a one-step solution, no iteration needed.
 We can sometimes assume this very close to the minimum.

 But our model is not always linear and quadratic.

+This is called a second-order approximation, also called a 'Newtonian method'.

+Most commonly used algorithms (e.g. PEST, Levenberg-Marquardt equation) combine first and second order methods